About John and Jean

 How the payments work

-This is a tax-efficient way to receive payments and securely controlled by the trustees, who’ve been appointed by John and Jean.
+This is a tax-efficient way for the grandchildren to receive payments that are securely controlled by the trustees, who’ve been appointed by John and Jean.
+As the CAA is subject to a bare trust with an adult beneficiary and no full surrender option is available, the possibility of the grandchildren forcing a surrender is removed.

 Flexible access